What Can You Do With Natural Language Processing?

 This works better because the differences in speed of reading characters in each language is smaller as a percentage of the total speed.
 Imagine for example that the typical reader of English can read 200 wpm and 950 cpm, while the typical reader of French can read 250 wpm and 1000 cpm.
 The absolute difference is the same, but it is less relevant for reading characters.
 Of course, this is still less than ideal, but it is a simple solution.

 Neither of the measure consider the difficulty of the text.
 That texts that are difficult to read take more time to read, even with the same number of words or characters.
+So, depending on your need, you might want to combine this measurement with one for the difficulty of the text.

 Calculating the Readability of a Text